 Inflation

 Not only the above factors, but also many others have shot the inflation curve upwards, to the highest numbers in 13 years.
-This means that we can buy fewer things and services for the same amount of money.
+This means that we can buy fewer goods and services for the same amount of money.

 Unfortunately, all of the problems outlined above, which have increased our production costs and the purchase prices of virtually everything, have forced us to react.